Industrial Safety and Health Act (Japan)

 Japan NITE Updates CHRIP Chemical Risk Database With February 2026 Regulatory List Changes

-Japan’s NITE updated the CHRIP database in February 2026, incorporating hundreds of new substance classifications and regulatory list changes across Japanese and international frameworks.
-This update serves as a critical compliance screening tool for identifying evolving obligations under CSCL, ISHA, REACH, and global transport regulations.
+Japan’s NITE has updated the CHRIP database to reflect hundreds of new substance classifications and regulatory list changes across domestic and international frameworks.
+Companies should use this consolidated data to screen portfolios for emerging obligations under Japanese chemical laws, EU REACH/CLP, and global transport standards.

 chem-info.nite.go.jpJapanJapanEuropean UnionEuropean UnionUnited StatesUnited StatesTaiwanTaiwanGlobalGlobal